nuuuwan/lanka_data_timeseries/README.md

 * 2023-10-28 19:08:08 - Performance of Candidates-GCE (A-L)-All candidates _ Percentage of qualifying to enter University (cbsl - Annual)
 * 2023-10-28 19:08:08 - Performance of Candidates-GCE (A-L)-All candidates _ Qualifying to enter University (cbsl - Annual)
 * 2023-10-28 19:08:08 - Performance of Candidates-GCE (A-L)-School candidates _ Percentage of qualifying to enter University (cbsl - Annual)
-* 2023-10-28 19:08:08 - Performance of Candidates-GCE (A-L)-School candidates _ Qualifying to enter University (cbsl - Annual)
-* 2023-10-28 19:08:08 - Performance of Candidates-GCE (O-L)-All candidates _ Percentage of qualifying for GCE (A-L) (cbsl - Annual)
-* 2023-10-28 19:08:08 - Performance of Candidates-GCE (O-L)-School candidates _ Percentage of qualifying for GCE (A-L) (cbsl - Annual)
-* 2023-10-28 19:08:08 - Performance of Candidates-School candidates sat for GCE (A-L) (cbsl - Annual)
-* 2023-10-28 19:08:08 - Performance of Candidates-School candidates sat for GCE (O-L) (cbsl - Annual)